42mix/speck/README.md

 # SPECK
-Simple python interface to `weatherapi.com`.
+Simple library to get current and forecatsed weather information.
 GUI frontend will be added in the future.
 Currently only works with Python 3.8+.

+Powered by <a href="https://www.weatherapi.com/" title="Free Weather API">WeatherAPI.com</a>

 ACE
 ---